Dan-wanna-M/jaggedarray/README.md

 ### Benchmark

 The performance of nested vectors heavily depends on usage patterns and allocator behaviour.
-If you can allocate all your vectors at once and/or your vector is really small, then nested vectors could be more efficient.
+If you can allocate all your vectors at once and/or your vector is really small, then nested vectors could be more efficient, especially at higher dimension.
 Otherwise, jagged arrays are more efficient.

 ```txt
 sample-size/2d nested vector iteration 1000